semaphoreci/docs/job_command_execution.md

 Using `exit` inside semaphore's command section will cause an immediate job failure (even with `exit 0`).
 Epilog commands will never execute unless this is intended.
-If you want to fail your job a different command can be used e.g `false`.
+If you want to fail your job, a different command can be used e.g `false`.

 ```
 blocks: